jumpingrivers/prettyB/cran-comments.md

 ## R CMD check results

-0 errors | 2 warnings | 1 note
+0 errors | 1 warnings | 1 note

  * Note: New submission
- * Warnings (both the same): S3 registeration of qqnorm.default.
-This package provides new versions of base graphics by over riding the defaults. qqnorm.default isn't exported by stats, so I had to use :::
+ * Warnings: S3 registeration of qqnorm.default.
+This package
+ provides new versions of base graphics by over riding the defaults. qqnorm.default isn't exported by stats, so I had to use :::